jachymDvorak/Work_accidents_CZ/README.md

-# Work accidents in Czechia - comparing Brno + Moravskoslezský region with Praha + Středočeský region).
+# Work accidents in Czechia - comparing Brno + Moravskoslezský region with Praha + Středočeský region.

 I compared the yearly amount of work accidents in these two regions.
 I excluded years that had missing data.
 Data was collected from the Ministry of Health of the Czech Republic [open data catalogue.](https://opendata.mzcr.cz/)